Entry requirements

 Course content

 What is public policy?
 Who is it shaped by?
 Which institutions are involved?
-What impact does it have on an economic, social and cultural environment that is increasingly globalised?
+What impact does it have on an economic, social and cultural environment that is globalised?

 This programme engages with contemporary policy concerns and the increasing complexity of the policy environment.
-It explores the contested dynamics of policy making and policy implementation and provides students with the skills to understand, critically evaluate and develop policy alternatives in a local, national and international context.
-The programme seeks to prepare the next generation of policy makers to address a range of policy issues and understand the role and impact of different stakeholders, including business and the voluntary sector as well as international and regional organisations.
+It explores the contested dynamics of policymaking and policy implementation and provides students with the skills to understand, critically evaluate and develop policy alternatives in a local, national and international context.
+The programme seeks to prepare the next generation of policymakers to address a range of policy issues and understand the role and impact of different stakeholders, including business and the voluntary sector as well as international and regional organisations.

 It is intended for those who aspire to pursue professional career options, including policy planning, policy consultancy and policy officer positions for local and national government, international organisations, and non-governmental organisations.

-As well as considering generic policy concerns, the programme gives you an opportunity to choose from a range of substantive policy issues, which might include the international analysis of poverty and social exclusion; public management and organisations; migration, asylum and human rights; the economics of public policy; and corruption and public policy.
+As well as considering general policy concerns, the programme gives you an opportunity to choose from a range of substantive policy issues, which might include the international analysis of poverty and social exclusion; public management and organisations; migration, asylum and human rights; the economics of public policy; environmental policy; or corruption and public policy.
 Every unit considers policy in an international and comparative context.

 To find out more, take a look at these videos exploring scholarships, international studies and the student perspective.